Oneo64/Starlattice/NationsAndOrganizations/KagalarianEmpire.md

     - **Forest uniform:**	A dark green combat helmet, a dark green balaclava, a dark green overcoat, a utility belt, and a pair of black boots.
     - **Snow uniform:** A white combat helmet, a white balaclava, a white overcoat, a utility belt, and a pair of black boots.
     - **Standard uniform:** A white combat helmet, a white overcoat, a utility belt, and a pair of black boots.
-    - **Infantry equipment:** A KAG MP-114 plasmatic rifle, a battery recharger, and a handheld radio.
+    - **Infantry equipment:** A KAG MP-114 plasmatic rifle, a battery recharger, a handheld radio, and a pair of gloves.
     - **Infantry armour:** A simple Kevlar vest that covers the whole front and back torso, it should be worn under the overcoat.
  - **Guards and Patrollers:**
     - **Standard uniform:** A black combat helmet, a black overcoat, a utility belt, a pair of dark grey pants, and a pair of black boots.